Schedule a free consultation

 The New York Times article reaches the conclusion that an IID can be dangerous to you and everyone in your vehicle.
 These devices are often mandatory after a DWI conviction if you have any hope of driving again.

 It is important to remember that you could avoid these requirements entirely if you win your DWI case.
 Attorney Doug Murphy has learned over the years that the unexpected consequences of a DWI plea bargain can be significant.
 That is why he typically advises his clients to fight a conviction at trial as opposed to agreeing to a plea that could require a dangerous interlock device in their vehicle.
-If you are ready to fight back against your Houston DWI charge, contact the Doug Murphy Law Firm, P.C. right away.
+If you are ready to fight back against your Houston DWI charge, contact the Murphy & McKinney Law Firm, P.C. right away.

 Share this post: